 - Spread chopped sweet potatoes on a baking sheet with 1 teaspoon of oil.
 Toss and then roast for about 20 minutes or until tender.

 - In the meantime, melt remaining 2 teaspoons oil in an ovenproof skillet over medium heat.
 Add the onion and garlic and sauté until tender and golden, 8 to 10 minutes.
-Add the kale and cook for another minute, until just wilted.
+Add the kale and thyme cook for another minute, until kale has just wilted.
 Remove from heat and add roasted sweet potatoes once they’re done.